fannyhasbi/passanger/README.md

 # passanger
 Password arranger based on the given words to create possible password list.
-Words is specified when the process of reconnaissance and OSINT of a target.
+Words is specified in the process of reconnaissance and OSINT.
 The result of this program can be used to bruteforce target's username/password.